RNA polymerase: Viruses

 Orthopoxviruses and some other nucleocytoplasmic large DNA viruses synthesize RNA using a virally encoded multi-subunit RNAP.
 They are most similar to eukaryotic RNAPs, with some subunits minified or removed.
 Exactly which RNAP they are most similar to is a topic of debate.
 Most other viruses that synthesize RNA use unrelated mechanics.

 Many viruses use a single-subunit DNA-dependent RNAP (ssRNAP) that is structurally and mechanistically related to the single-subunit RNAP of eukaryotic chloroplasts (RpoT) and mitochondria (POLRMT) and, more distantly, to DNA polymerases and reverse transcriptases.
 Perhaps the most widely studied such single-subunit RNAP is bacteriophage T7 RNA polymerase. ssRNAPs cannot proofread.

 B. subtilis prophage SPβ uses YonO, a homolog of the β+β′ subunits of msRNAPs to form a monomeric (both barrels on the same chain) RNAP distinct from the usual "right hand" ssRNAP.
 It probably diverged very long ago from the canonical five-unit msRNAP, before the time of the last universal common ancestor.

 Other viruses use an RNA-dependent RNAP (an RNAP that employs RNA as a template instead of DNA).
 This occurs in negative strand RNA viruses and dsRNA viruses, both of which exist for a portion of their life cycle as double-stranded RNA.
 However, some positive strand RNA viruses, such as poliovirus, also contain RNA-dependent RNAP.

 History

 RNAP was discovered independently by Sam Weiss, Audrey Stevens, and Jerard Hurwitz in 1960.
 By this time, one half of the 1959 Nobel Prize in Medicine had been awarded to Severo Ochoa for the discovery of what was believed to be RNAP, but instead turned out to be polynucleotide phosphorylase.

 Purification

-RNA polymerase can be isolated in the following ways:
+RNA polymerase can be isolated using various purification techniques, either on their own or in combination, such as: